1929 Hebron massacre: Trials and convictions

 Sheik Taleb Markah was charged with being one of the chief instigators of the Hebron massacre.
 In giving its verdict, the judge said that the evidence tended to show not that the prisoner had incited the Arabs of Hebron to murder the Jews of Hebron but that he had incited them to attack the Jews of Jerusalem.
 He was fined and sentenced to two years imprisonment.
 Two of the four Arabs charged with the murder of 24 Jews in the house of Rabbi Jacob Slonim were sentenced to death.

 In Palestine overall, 195 Arabs and 34 Jews were sentenced by the courts for crimes related to the 1929 riots.
 Death sentences were handed down to 17 Arabs and two Jews, but these were later commuted to long prison terms except in the case of three Arabs who were hanged.
 Large fines were imposed on 22 Arab villages or urban neighborhoods.
 The fine imposed on Hebron was 14,000 pounds.
 Financial compensation totaling about 200,000 pounds was paid to persons who lost family members or property.

 Decline of Jewish community

 Some Hebron Arabs, amongst whom the President of Hebron's Chamber of Commerce, Ahmad Rashid al-Hirbawi, favoured the return of Jews to the town.
 The returning Jews quarrelled with the Jewish Agency over funding.
 The Agency did not agree to the idea of reconstituting a mixed community, but rather pressed for the establishment of a Jewish fortress wholly distinct from the Arab quarters of Hebron.
+The Palestine Emergency Fund had raised $2.5 million from donors worldwide in the months after the massacre to construct a separate, better-protected Jewish community near Hebron, though the plans fell through after few refugees were willing to return to a "city of horror".
 In the spring of 1931, 160 Jews returned together with Rabbi Chaim Bagaio.
-During the disturbances of 1936 they all left the town for good, except for one family, that of Yaakov Ben Shalomn Ezra, an eighth generation Hebronite who was a dairyman, who eventually left in 1947, on the eve of the 1948 Palestine war.
+At the start of the 1936–1939 Arab revolt in Palestine they all left the town for good, except for one family, that of Yaakov Ben Shalomn Ezra, an eighth generation Hebronite who was a dairyman, who eventually left in 1947, on the eve of the 1948 Palestine war.